albincorreya/grakn_musicbrainz_sample_migration/README.md

 3. copy or clone the repo to this directory

-4. Navigate to your Grakn directory.
+4. Navigate to your Grakn directory and run the following commands.

          $ cd "your_directory"